PyAV-Org/PyAV/docs/overview/installation.rst

 Binary wheels
 -------------

-Since release 8.0.0 binary wheels are provided on PyPI for Linux, Mac and Windows linked against FFmpeg.
+Binary wheels are provided on PyPI for Linux, MacOS, and Windows linked against FFmpeg.
 The most straight-forward way to install PyAV is to run:

 .. code-block:: bash

     pip install av

-Currently FFmpeg 6.0 is used with the following features enabled for all platforms:
+Currently FFmpeg 6.1.1 is used with the following features enabled for all platforms:

 - fontconfig
 - gmp